Sacral Chakra

 16_Sacral Chakra - Water - Icosahedron

 Water is a powerful and creative force that is fed by the oceans in a process of evaporation, condensation and rain known as the hydrologic cycle.
-Water covers over 70% of earth’s surface.
+This life-giving cycle brings chaos in the form of thunderstorms, lightening and floods as well as much needed water for the creation and growth of plants and animals along with breathtaking rainbows.

 Message: Water is reminding us that the power of chaos is a creative and necessary force that will ultimately bring balance to all areas of our life.
 Connect with the power of water to help cleanse, replenish and heal.
 Flow with the changes that are flowing within.
-Be open to creating a new way of living that is rejuvenating.
+Be open to creating a new way of living, that works in harmony with your surroundings.

 “In the world there is nothing more submissive and weak than water.
 Yet for attacking that which is hard and strong nothing can surpass it.” – Lao Tzu